 Be sure to read our mixing tips below for the best chocolate ganache.

-- 3/4 cup heavy cream
+3/4 cup heavy cream

-You can use the ganache right away if you want to pour it over a cake or pastry.
+- You can use the ganache right away if you want to pour it over a cake or pastry.
 Or if you want to pipe it on top of cupcakes, let it cool at room temperature for about two hours first.
 Or if you are making truffles, chill the ganache in the fridge until firm.

-For the cream, be sure to use heavy whipping cream, which has 36 to 40 percent butterfat.
+- For the cream, be sure to use heavy whipping cream, which has 36 to 40 percent butterfat.
 You can use more cream for a softer ganache, or less to make it firmer (which you might want to do if it's a warm day).
 The ratio given here will be the right consistency for icing cakes or for making truffles.